 In addition to the measuring the column average CO2 mixing ratio (XCO2) the NASA GSFC CO2 Sounder lidar measures the attenuated atmospheric backscatter profiles in the laser beam's path.
 We have recently processed the atmospheric backscatter profiles from the 2017 ASCENDS/ABoVE (Active Sensing of CO2 Emission over Nights, Days, & Seasons /Arctic Boreal Vulnerability Experiment) airborne campaign and produced a new dataset of range-resolved attenuated atmospheric backscatter coefficients at 1572 nm measured for each of the eight flights.
-The analysis shows the signal to noise ratios of the CO2 Sounder lidar backscatter profiles are sufficient to identify clouds and to estimate the height of aerosol layers.
+The analysis shows the signal to noise ratios of the CO2 Sounder lidar backscatter profiles are sufficient to identify clouds and to

+430 estimate the height of aerosol layers.
 This new data set also provides additional information to help interpret the retrieved XCO2.
-These same types of measurements may be obtained in the future from a space-based lidar that uses the same measurement technique and has a similar value for (laser powertelescope area/range2).
+These same types of measurements may be obtained in the future from a space-based lidar that uses the same measurement technique and scaled for a similar power-aperture product.

-Appendix
+435 Appendix

 The following is the flowchart of the data processing software, which was developed using Matlab.
 The software consists of a main program "backscatterProcessing.m" and a set of functions indicated in blue text.
-The software code is available at the same website where the atmospheric backscatter profiles are archived.
+The software code is available at the same website where the atmospheric backscatter profiles are archived with the data product.